 Out went the original 273 V8 and three speed transmission, and in went a “Super Six” 225 slant six from the mid seventies, a version with a stock two barrel carb that still gives excellent economy but also the extra punch when needed.
 It’s backed by an A833 four speed overdrive stick shift and a 3.23 rear axle.
 This results in relaxed low-rpm highway cruising.
 The rear drum brakes are 2 inch units from…something else, as well as the front disc brakes.
 The stiffer V8 torsion bars/springs combined with other suspension upgrades optimize the intrinsic good handling of the A-Bodies.
 Alan says he’s surprised more than one BMW and Mercedes on some of the curving downhill stretches of mountain passes he frequents on his many drives.
 And Alan wants you to know he’s got some nice wheels for his summer tires.

 The Valiant had over 100k on the odometer when he picked it up, and he’s put well over another 250k on it since modifying it.
-The total is close to 400k (that was two years ago, and I saw him in traffic the other day), and there’s no succession plan.
+The total is close to 400k (update: that was six years ago), and there’s no succession plan.
 Alan showed me a number of other details, including his home-spun steering wheel cover and other modifications in the driver’s compartment, the details of which now elude me.
 But you get the drift: he’s an A-Body nerd, and he’s got it set up just the way he likes and takes advantage of the cheap parts stashed away that used to be so readily available at the junk yard.

 But why the next major redesign for 1967 dropped the wagon is beyond me, except for the obvious reason that it probably didn’t sell that well.
 Still, it must have sold better than the rag top, which survived the cut.
 And the wagon seems like such an obvious choice to go along with the A-Body’s practicality.
 Figure it.
 Anyway, Alan makes full use of his wagon to haul the baggage of his trade.
 Good luck finding a replacement if the body on this one finally wears out.
 He’ll have to switch over to a Volvo 245, like so many former A-Body drivers have.
 Talk about the perfect replacement; rarely have two vehicles from such different backgrounds ended up being so similar.